MaterializeInc/terraform-provider-materialize/docs/guides/materialize_source_table.md

 ## New Approach

 The new approach separates source definitions and table definitions.
-You will now create the source without specifying the tables, and then define each table using the `materialize_source_table_{source}` resource.
+You will now create the source without specifying the tables, and then define each table using the `materialize_source_table_{source_type}` resource.

 ## Manual Migration Process

-This manual migration process requires users to create new source tables using the new `materialize_source_table_{source}` resource and then remove the old ones.
+This manual migration process requires users to create new source tables using the new `materialize_source_table_{source_type}` resource and then remove the old ones.
 We'll cover examples for both MySQL and Kafka sources.

-### Step 1: Define `materialize_source_table_{source}` Resources
+### Step 1: Define `materialize_source_table_{source_type}` Resources

-Before making any changes to your existing source resources, create new `materialize_source_table_{source}` resources for each table that is currently defined within your sources.
+Before making any changes to your existing source resources, create new `materialize_source_table_{source_type}` resources for each table that is currently defined within your sources.

 #### MySQL Example: